dgraph-io/dgraph/README.md

 [![Slack Status](http://slack.dgraph.io/badge.svg)](http://slack.dgraph.io)

-Dgraph is an open source, horizontally scalable and distributed graph database, providing ACID transactions, consistent replication and linearizable reads.
+Dgraph is a horizontally scalable and distributed graph database, providing ACID transactions, consistent replication and linearizable reads.
 It's built from ground up to perform for a rich set of queries.
 Being a native graph database, it tightly controls how the data is arranged on disk to optimize for query performance and throughput, reducing disk seeks and network calls in a cluster.